What is Blue White Flag?

 Combo Streak Psychology

-The psychological challenge intensifies as your combo grows.
-Many players become nervous watching their combo counter climb, which ironically causes mistakes.
-Elite players develop "combo amnesia" - the ability to stay present with each individual command rather than thinking about their streak.
-Practice ignoring your combo number during play and only checking it after rounds end.
+Psychological challenges intensify as combos increase.
+Many players become nervous watching the combo counter climb, which paradoxically triggers mistakes.
+Elite players develop "combo amnesia" - the ability to focus on each individual command rather than thinking about the streak.
+Practice ignoring the combo number during play and only checking it after rounds end.

 Platform-Specific Optimization

-PC: Experiment with both mouse clicking and keyboard inputs.
-Some players prefer clicking for direct control, others prefer keyboard for tactile feedback.
+PC: Experiment with both mouse clicks and keyboard input.
+Some players prefer clicks for direct control, others prefer keyboard for tactile feedback.
 Find your preference and commit to it - switching platforms mid-training disrupts muscle memory.

 Mobile: Master the two-thumb simultaneous technique.
-Consider your device's screen responsiveness - some budget phones have touch latency that affects gameplay.
-If available, enable "high touch sampling rate" in developer options.
+Consider your device's screen responsiveness - some budget phones have touch lag that affects gameplay.
+Enable "high touch sampling rate" in developer options if possible.

-iOS Audio Fix: iPhone and iPad users MUST have the physical ringer/silent switch turned ON for browser game audio.
-This is the #1 most common iOS issue.
-Check the side switch - if you see orange, flip it.
+iOS Audio Fix: iPhone and iPad users must toggle the physical ring/silent switch on for browser game audio.
+This is the most common iOS issue - check the side switch - if orange shows, flip it.

 Fake Signal Recognition Training

-Fake signals are where Ddotty's voice and screen color deliberately conflict.
-Train specifically for these by playing rounds where you consciously note every moment when audio and visual don't perfectly match.
-Developing this awareness transforms fake signals from frustrating traps into manageable challenges that you can catch before they break your combo.
+Fake signals are where Dotty's voice and screen color intentionally conflict.
+Train specifically by playing rounds where you consciously check for any moment when audio and visual don't perfectly match.
+Developing this awareness transforms fake signals from frustrating traps into manageable challenges you can catch before they break your combo.

 Tips for Rapid Improvement

-Focus Training: Practice blue-to-white transitions specifically for 5 minutes before each full run.
-This targeted practice on your weakness point yields faster improvement than general play.
+Focused Training: Before each full run, practice blue-to-white transitions specifically for 5 minutes.
+This targeted practice on weaknesses brings faster improvement than general play.

 Record Analysis: Screenshot your results screen after each session.
-Track your combo progression over days/weeks.
-Seeing quantitative improvement maintains motivation during plateaus.
+Track combo progression across days/weeks.
+Seeing quantified improvement maintains motivation during plateaus.

-Community Learning: Share your scores on social media with #DdottyBlueFlagWhiteFlag and #BlueWhiteFlag.
-Connect with other players, learn their techniques, and participate in friendly competitions.
-Community engagement accelerates skill development through shared knowledge.
+Community Learning: Share your scores on social media with #DottyBlueFlagWhiteFlag and #BlueWhiteFlag.
+Connect with other players, learn their techniques, and engage in friendly competition.
+Community involvement accelerates skill development through shared knowledge.